afterburn/chunked-buffer/README.md

 #### Small function you can wrap fs.createReadStream with to get fixed size data chunks.

-chunked-buffer basically modifies stream.Readable's 'data' event to make it so that instead of getting randomly sized chunks you will now get chunks with a fixed size.
+*chunked-buffer* modifies the stream.Readable 'data' event to make so that chunks will have a fixed amount of bytes instead of getting randomly sized chunks.
+This can be useful if the target you pipe to expects a certain amount of bytes or if that target has a byte limitation (a udp packet for example).

 ### Usage